 Thinking in the way, the meanings of things we take for granted unlock themselves before our eyes: the evergreen (the endless life cycle) . . . the Yule log (festival of fire) . . . kissing under the Mistletoe (the sacred plant of Frigg, goddess of love, fertility, and the household) . . . and, of course, Santa.
 “St. Nick” is only remotely related to Saint Nicholas, a Church father at the Council of Nicaea whose feast day falls on December sixth.
 The character of Santa is much more a conflation of various Germanic gods and personages.
 One of these, as evidenced by Santa’s descent into the fiery chimney, is the smithy god Hephaistos or Vulcan.
 (In other words, “The Church Lady,” and many puritans before her, was right to fear that Santa has an etymological connection to S-a-t-a-n.)
 Most important of all is the chief god, Odin or Wotan, who stares out at us from behind Santa’s many historical masks—from Father Frost (Ded Moroz), the Slavic god accepted by Russian Communists, to the jolly fat man promoted by Coca Cola.
 Odin is the Wanderer from the North, a god of war, but one who delivers gifts to children during Yuletide.
 Odin commands Sleipnir, the horse with eight legs, who, in his translation to contemporary myth, became the eight reindeer: Dasher! now, Dancer! now, Prancer and Vixen!
 On, Comet! on Cupid! on, Donder and Blitzen!

-Last year, FOX News host Megyn Kelly was roundly ridiculed and condemned after she declared on national television that "Santa just is White" (along with Jesus).
+A few years back, Megyn Kelly, then a Fox News host, was roundly ridiculed and condemned after she declared on national television that “Santa just is White” (along with Jesus).
 She affirmed this in response to an African-American blogger who argued for more multiracial depictions of Santa, or for him to be racially neutralized as a friendly Penguin.
 Santa, as we can know, is White, but in ways that Megyn is unable to understand.

 Like so many other “conservative” causes, opposing the War on Christmas masks much more than it reveals.
 To begin with, focusing on “secularization,” exemplified by the dreaded “Happy Holidays” greetings, is convenient for Americans who want to ignore the ways Christmas rituals are being vulgarized by consumerism.
 Apparently, maxing out our credit cards on useless junk is fine, so long as the checkout girl says “Merry Christmas” and the indoor mall features a nativity scene.